Kia Sportage review

 Rear space

-The Sportage has a generous amount of space in the back compared with most family SUV rivals, with enough leg, head and elbow room to make two tall adults comfortable.
-There’s also plenty of space to tuck your feet under the front seats, and the outer rear seats are heated on 3 and GT-Line S models.
+The Sportage has a generous amount of space in the back compared with most family SUV rivals, with more leg room than in a Hyundai Tucson and enough head and elbow room to make two tall adults comfortable.

 All models get pockets on the backs of the front seats, as well as two coat hooks and a fold-down centre rear armrest that houses two cupholders.
 The rear doors can hold a drinks bottle, but they open wide enough to create a large, almost square access area that is useful for loading children into their child seats.

-Red Kia Sportage boot open
+Kia Sportage boot

 Seat folding and flexibility

 The rear seats in the Sportage split in a 40/20/40 arrangement (rather than the usual 60/40 arrangement) for added flexibility.
-All models have handy levers in the wall of the boot that you pull to make the seat backs drop down.
+All versions have handy levers in the wall of the boot that you pull to make the seat backs drop down.

 The rear seats can recline to allow passengers to lean back, but you can't slide them back and forth – as you can in the Audi Q3, Ford Kuga and Renault Austral – or remove them, like in a Skoda Karoq with the VarioFlex option.